 Director: Michele Braun

-In addition to creating risk education programs for Manhattanville School of Business, Ms. Braun trains and advises businesses on risk management and payments topics for The Crossway Group, LLC.
+In addition to creating risk education programs for Manhattanville School of Professional Studies, Ms. Braun trains and advises businesses on risk management and payments topics for The Crossway Group, LLC.
 During her career in government and private industry, Ms. Braun served as secretary to the Fed-sponsored, industry-led Payments Risk Committee and the Tri-party Repo Infrastructure Reform Task Force and as Human Resources Officer for the Federal Reserve Bank of New York.
 She was a “hands on” manager for the Federal Reserve during 9/11 and the 2008 financial crisis.
 Ms. Braun is a frequent contributor to practical business publications on risk management and innovation.

 Faculty: Mario Mosse President MMosse Consulting, LLC